Belton, Grandview and Kansas City Railroad

-The Belton, Grandview and Kansas City Railroad (SHRX) is short line passenger railroad and museum located in Belton, Missouri.
+The Belton, Grandview and Kansas City Railroad (SHRX) is a short line passenger railroad and museum located in Belton, Missouri.
 It operates as a heritage railroad, on what was once the St. Louis and San Francisco Railway (Frisco), on the Kansas City to Springfield branch.
 With the merger of the Frisco with the Burlington Northern, the line was partially sold to the Kansas City Southern Railway north of 155th Street.
 The north of the line is used once a year when tree trimming/weed spraying takes place, and the tracks are bad though can still can be used.
 The bridge is still there past Markey Road but with missing ties, while the southernmost portion from Peculiar, MO. to Clinton, MO. has been scrapped and abandoned.
 This left the remaining trackage of a few miles connecting Grandview and Belton, Missouri.
-The railroad currently operates a 1952 GM GP 9 locomotive, which is used to pull an excursion train.
+The railroad currently operates a 1956 EMD GP9 locomotive, which is used to pull an excursion train.
 Also included in the railroad's collection are various locomotives, cars and equipment.